zhaofenqiang/S3Map/README.md

 Note this is a preliminary version!
 There may exist some problems.
-We will update it in future.
+We will update it in the future.
+It is only for research use!

 # S3Map
 This is the code for fast spherical mapping of cortical surfaces using [S3Map algorithm](https://link.springer.com/chapter/10.1007/978-3-031-16446-0_16).